 You might be surprised to find that scanners generally don’t break or malfunction on their own compared to almost all other office equipment- it has proven over time to be a robust and reliable technology.
 The only time when a document scanner requires fixing is due to wear and tear or user error.

-According to our support team, the most common user error which leads to a malfunction is caused by a paper clip or staple attached to a stack of documents, which is then fed through the document feeder.
+According to Brothers’ Product Support team, the most common user error which leads to a malfunction is caused by a paper clip or staple attached to a stack of documents, which is then fed through the document feeder.
 This will permanently scratch or crack the scanner glass; the result of this damage is a thick vertical black line on all of your documents from that point forward.

 So, before you scan a stack of documents, make sure you do a quick check to see if any paperclips or staples are attached and remove them before you the documents go through the machine.
 Easy to do, but hard to remember.